ehendrix23/tesla_dashcam/README.rst

     - New: Option --sentry_start_offset to set the starting offset specifically for sentry based events
     - New: Option --sentry_end_offset to set the starting offset specifically for sentry based events
     - New: Added support for Intel VAAPI GPU acceleration (https://trac.ffmpeg.org/wiki/Hardware/VAAPI).
 Contributed by timrettop.
+    - New: Two new docketfiles have been added.
+One to support NVIDIA and other one to support VAAPI.
+Contributed by magicalyak
     - Changed (BREAKING): How offsets are calculated has been changed and can impact result if negative values were being provided for start_offset and/or end_offset!
+    - Changed: Updated Docketfile.
+Contributed by magicalyak
     - Fixed: Resolved issue on Linux with default device initialization failure when using Intel GPU acceleration and multiple usable devices by adding new qsv gpu_type (https://trac.ffmpeg.org/ticket/7649).
 Contributed by timrettop.